Gluten-Free Vanilla Cupcakes

 These gluten-free vanilla cupcakes are so easy to make from scratch.
-I promise once you have these homemade gluten-free vanilla cupcakes, you won’t go back to gluten-free boxed cake mixes again!
+Once you taste them, you won’t go back to gluten-free boxed cake mixes again!
+I promise you won’t even be able to tell that these vanilla cupcakes are gluten-free!

 Vanilla Cupcakes